Radiofrequency Neuroablation or Rhizotomy

 Your brain works as a supercomputer.
 To run your body efficiently, it sends and receives signals from most organs and tissues (skin, muscles) through small wires, which are called nerves in medical terms.
 A short lesson on the basics of human neuroanatomy is important to understand this topic fully.

 Brain and spinal cord (protected within your back bone or spinal column) together are considered central nervous system.
 They are protected by skull and backbone respectively.
 Destruction to any part of the central nervous system, as happens in stroke or spinal cord injuries, could be devastating.
 The central nervous system communicates with the rest of the body and the world with three different types of nerves (peripheral nervous system):

 - Cranial Nerves: These nerves carry important signals of smell, sound, taste and vision directly to the brain.

-- Autonomic Nerves: In unsophisticated terms, these nerves help control heart rate, breathing, digestion, urination etc.
+- Autonomic Nerves: These nerves help control heart rate, breathing, digestion, urination etc.

 - Spinal Nerves: Based on the specific signals they carry, spinal nerves can be

-- Sensory (carrying signals of pain/touch/temperature/pain to the spinal cord),
+- Sensory Nerves (carrying signals of pain/touch/temperature/pain to the spinal cord),

-- Motor (carrying signals from the spinal cord to the muscles) and
+- Motor Nerves (carrying signals from the spinal cord to the muscles) and

 - Mixed Nerves (containing both varieties).

 Pain is a sensory, and partly, an emotional experience.
 Past experiences of pain help you avoid injuries.
 When you do get injured, pain helps you avoid further damage to the involved area.
 In some conditions, pain becomes a nuisance and needs to be blocked.
 Pain can be blocked, or reduced, by:

 - Suppressing central nervous system (brain and spinal cord) from receiving painful signals (using drugs), or